 I am an award-winning writer and community engaged artist with 10+ years experience working as an educator and consultant in the arts and culture sector in Toronto.

 Lishai has worked with various institutions and community serving organizations, supporting them to think through matters of access, representation, and equity in the arts.
 Lishai’s work approach is fuelled by a recognition that people know what is best for their communities and any work that is carried out, programming or advocacy, must be deeply rooted in local contexts.
 Currently, she is raising a human, writing a book and dreaming about vaccinations and vacations.

 WHO IS SABRINA FIELDS?
+(SHE/HER)

 I am passionate about bringing images and words to life to tell compelling stories that need to be heard.

 Sabrina is a Communications Specialist who has two years of experience working with communities, non-profit organizations, for-profit companies, and government agencies.
 She currently works for The Firelight Group, an Indigenous-owned research consultancy that works with Indigenous communities across Canada and beyond.
 There, she manages Firelight’s social media, graphic design, and coordinates with Indigenous communities to plan social media campaigns.

 Sabrina graduated from York University with an Honours BA in Communication Studies, Summa Cum Laude, where she also completed a minor in Gender & Women’s Studies.
 During her undergrad, Sabrina’s experiences coming out as Queer, and being diagnosed with a mental illness, deeply impacted her world-view.
 She is deeply reflective, inquisitive and is constantly trying to expand her understanding of the world.
 She seeks out work that is meaningful, engaging, and impactful in communities.